textpattern/textpattern.github.io/tags/article.md

 The tag is context-sensitive, which means it will grab articles from the currently viewed section/category/author, etc.

-When used on the front page, article's context will include articles from all sections set to display via 'Section appears on front page?' settings (see the [Sections administration panel](../administration/sections-panel for more information)).
+When used on the front page, article's context will include articles from all sections set to display via 'Section appears on front page?' settings (see the [Sections administration panel](../administration/sections-panel) for more information).

 `<txp:article />` is **not** the same as `<txp:article_custom />` - you can [check out the differences of that tag](article-custom) if you're unsure of the differences!</p>
 {: .alert-block .information}